Devli-T/Motifcaller-Machine-Learning-Decoding-Tool/README.md

 | 100,000 + Optuna     | 99.98%              | 99.76%                 |

 ## Squigulator Reference
 This project makes use of Squigulator to generate synthetic nanopore sequencing signal data.
-Special thanks to the developers for providing a robust and tunable simulation tool.
+Special thanks to the developers for providing the simulation tool.

 - Resource: Squigulator
   - Link: [Squigulator](https://github.com/hasindu2008/squigulator)